soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 var buttonRestart: MSButtonNode!
 ```
 >
-> When you connect this node you need to ensure the node is downcast to the `MSButtonNode` class.
+> When we connect this node, we need to ensure the node is downcast to the `MSButtonNode` class.
 > Add the following to the `didMoveToView(..)` method.
 >
 ```